 - Port to Port – This is the basic sipping option, where you will load and unload your shipping container at the port itself.
 This is the service that most prices are based on.

 If you are thinking about shipping cargo using storage containers there are some other things which you should think about:

 - You will probably need insurance – check whether that is included in the price

 - Some countries make charges at customs so do your research before you wave your belongings goodbye

-- If you are thinking about moving abroad and are wanting to ship all of your belongings to another country, you can also think about keeping your possessions in storage until you are sure and have permanent residence.
+- If you are thinking about moving abroad and are wanting to move all of your belongings to another country, you can also think about keeping your possessions in storage until you are sure and have permanent residence.

 There are many reasons why people want to buy or hire a shipping container.
-Moving cargo around the world in storage unit is a cost-effective and easy way to do it, but it can be difficult to predict the prices.
+Moving cargo around the world in a storage unit is a cost-effective and easy way to do it, but it can be difficult to predict the prices.
 By contacting a logistical transport company, you can explain exactly what you are after and then get a better idea of how much it will cost.